 12. If you have a revocable living trust, is everything still titled in the name of the trust?
 If assets are not titled in the name of the trust, then a probate may be required at the time of death (which may defeat the purpose of the revocable living trust).

 13. Do you still trust the person named as your attorney-in-fact to make financial decisions for you?
 Will the named attorney-in-fact make financial decisions in your best interest?
 Does the person named as your attorney-in-fact know where to locate your power of attorney?
 Is your durable power of attorney more than five years old?
 As durable powers of attorney age, financial institutions become less likely to accept them.
+In addition, Washington state updated its law regarding durable powers of attorney effective January 1, 2017.

 14. Do you still want the person named as your attorney-in-fact to make health care decisions for you?
 Have you discussed your health care wishes with your attorney-in-fact for health care and your physicians?
 Is someone other than your named attorney-in-fact actually accompanying you to doctor’s appointments and assisting you with your medications?
 Have you changed your mind regarding the care that you do or do not want to receive if you are terminally ill or permanently unconscious?
+Do you want your attorney-in-fact to be able to override your health care directive or is your attorney-in-fact required to follow your health care directive.

 15. Have you named only one of your children as a Joint Tenant With Rights of Survivorship (“JTWROS”) on your bank or brokerage account?
 Did you forget that you have a durable power of attorney and the attorney-in-fact named in that durable power of attorney can sign on your checking account without being named as an owner?
 Please remember that JTWROS accounts transfer to the named joint tenant and do not come under the provisions of your will.